systemd Daemonjournalctl: Query the systemd Journaludev

 If you want to run commands regularly and automatically in the background at predefined times, cron is the tool to use. cron is driven by specially formatted time tables.
 Some come with the system and users can write their own tables if needed.

-The cron tables are located in /var/spool/cron/tabs
+The cron tables are located in /var/spool/cron/tabs.

-serves as a systemwide cron table.
+/etc/crontab serves as a systemwide cron table.

 Enter the user name to run the command directly after the time table and